scikit-learn/sklearn-docbuilder/README.md

   the server.

   Paramiko is an Python implementation of the SSH protocol used by SaltStack.

+  Yaml is used to parse and generate SaltStack configuration files.

 - Ask one of the scikit-learn developers for the `docbuilder_rsa` private key next to the `docbuilder_rsa.pub` public key in this folder.